mhengerer/Remarque/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `MIT.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>